- The application process is fast and easy

 Prosper’s loans are traditional, fixed-term installment loans.
 That is, you will pay a set amount each month until the principal and accrued interest have been repaid.
 Repayments are made every month.

 The lender charges an origination fee, which is deducted from your principal before Prosper sends the loan to you.
 Otherwise, borrowers may incur fees for late or failed payments or paying by check, but for no other reasons (such as repaying your loan early).

 The application process is performed completely online.

 To begin the process, you’ll be required to check your rate.
 This involves creating an account and entering basic information about yourself.
 Prosper will use this information to determine if you’re eligible for a loan and, if so, what terms and fees it can offer you.
 This step does not affect your credit.

 If you choose to continue the process, you will have to fill out a more detailed application.
 When your application is complete, your profile will be made available on Prosper’s marketplace for funding.
 Prosper will also run a hard credit check at this point (which will affect your credit) and perform other steps to verify your information.

 Sales & Advertising Transparency

-Although you can find information if you dig through the help center and other difficult-to-access pages on the website, the Prosper website doesn’t provide a whole lot of useful information upfront.
+Although you can find information if you dig through the help center and other difficult-to-access pages on its website, Prosper doesn’t provide a whole lot of useful information upfront.
 I’d like to see a more overt disclosure of Prosper’s rates and fees for an easy comparison of loan options and a more thorough rundown of what to expect during the application process.

 Customer Service & Technical Support